Overview

 Plans Tab

-The first action most users perform in Fieldwire is uploading Plans.
-Learn how to create folders, upload Plans and get the most out of the Plans Tab in Fieldwire below.
-You can also consult this article for reference: Introduction to the Plans tab (Web).
+The first action most users perform in Fieldwire is uploading plans.
+Learn how to create folders, upload plans, and get the most out of the Plans tab in Fieldwire.

 Folder Structure